 Yet, what about experience?
 In 2016 alone, Metso flow control service teams were involved in over 100 shutdowns and turnarounds worldwide.

 Read the related post by our guest blogger Current and future approaches to maintenance.

-We will follow-up this interesting theme with separate posts on the accurate device data, the importance of installed base data and, last but not least, how using existing data streams improves efficiency.
-Stay tuned.
+We followed-up this interesting theme with separate posts on the accurate device data, the importance of installed base data and, last but not least, how using existing data streams improves efficiency.